How to Start Your Online Fitness Business in 2026

 Additionally, there are sponsorships, subscriptions, and affiliate sales.

 The pricing recommendations are estimates based on what common platforms charge and what others have reported charging.
-On top of those estimates, if you’re starting an online personal training business specifically, consider that according to ziprecruiter, online personal trainers make $24 /hour on average.
+On top of those estimates, if you’re starting an online personal training business specifically, consider that according ZipRecruiter, online personal trainers earn an average of $24/hour, though rates vary significantly by niche, experience, and pricing model (estimates based on 2026 reported data).

 9. Video and Audio Equipment

 When you’re first learning how to start your own personal training business online, don’t stress about needing to get too fancy.
 You can invest in professional cameras and microphones as you scale, but webcam or mobile live streaming will be fine in the beginning.
+Your phone camera is your best starting point in 2026, pair it with a tripod, phone mount, and wireless lavalier mic and you have a professional enough setup to launch.
 Here are just three inexpensive pieces of streaming equipment to consider for now:

 10. Pick the Best Streaming Platform